Space API Reference

 Common Methods

-Section titled “navigate(path: string)”Navigate to a node within the current space.
+Section titled “navigate(path: string, options?)”Navigate to a node within the current space.

 Supported Path Formats: